ShubhiJain67/LeetCode/README.md

 LeetCode 1267 : Count Servers that Communicate (65_Medium)

+LeetCode 1276 : Number of Burgers with No Waste of Ingredients (73_Medium)

 LeetCode 1310 : XOR Queries of a Subarray (52_Medium)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

+LeetCode 1365 : How Many Numbers Are Smaller Than the Current Number (48_Easy)

 Card Rotation (1_Medium)